prateksha/IntersectionPoints/README.md

 - No line is parallel to the x-axis or y-axis.
 - No two lines are parallel to each other.
 - No three lines intersect at the same point.
 Hence, there are exactly ​n(n-1)/2 intersection points in the configuration.
 - All the intersection points lie in the bounding box [-100,100]x[-100,100].
-In other words, the x and y coordinates of any intersection point have an absolute value of atmost 100.
+In other words, the x and y coordinates of any intersection point have an absolute value of at most 100.

 ## Sources
 - Introduction to Algorithms by Thomas H. Cormen, Charles E. Leiserson, Ronald L. Rivest, and Clifford Stein

 ## Data Structures Used
-We have used a 2-D Array for storing [ slope, y-intecept ] input.
+We have used a 2-D Array for storing [ slope, y-intercept ] input.

 ## Example
 *Number of equations = 5*